 Participation in chorus gives students an opportunity to experience styles and interpretations of new musical forms.
 It also provides a wider profile for those students of instrumental music.
 The students perform an extensive repertoire of the music of various epochs, and learn the technical aspects of vocal training and sight singing.
 The chorus presents three major productions: the winter, midwinter, and spring concerts.
-The annual Broadway musical, an adjunct to the choral program, is an interdisciplinary effort.
+The annual Broadway cabaret and the spring musical are interdisciplinary adjuncts to the choral program.